RuiSiHu/RdRp-PHAP/README.md

 ***Note***: please ensure that the input FASTA file contains no non-amino acid characters.
 If there are any, please use *convert2X.py* to convert them using the command:

     python3 convert2X.py -i input.fasta -o output.fasta

+# 3.Results
+The default output file is Prediction_results.csv, as shown in the figure below that it contains three columns.
+The first column is the sequence name, the second column is the predicted zoonotic infection potential, and the third column is the predicted likelihood.

 Please contact grishu0707(at)gmail.com.